mikaeltorni/coding_tools/README.md

   Ensure your Hugging Face account has been granted access to the gated Gemma 1B model.
 You can check the model page for any access instructions: [Gemma 1B Model](https://huggingface.co/google/gemma-3-1b-it).

 - **GPU Support:**
   The example uses `torch.bfloat16` for potentially improved performance on supported hardware.
 Make sure your system is configured for GPU use if needed.
+You need at least version 12.6 of CUDA installed from Nvidia (AMD not supported right, don't have such card, figure it out).

 - **First Run:**
   The initial model download may take some time.
 Once downloaded, subsequent runs will use the cached version.